redoio/population_metrics/README.md

 ## Output
 - Main file: CSV/Parquet with one row per ID, including named metrics, `score` (suitability), and `score_out_of` (sum of absolute weights for present metrics).
+- If an ID has no evaluable metrics (e.g. all offenses → other, or required denominators are 0), the runner now writes: score = NaN score_out_of = NaN score_ratio = NaN evaluated = 0
+This allows downstream tools to tell “not evaluated / insufficient data” apart from “evaluated and low score.
 - If `--include-aux` is used, the file also includes `time_outside_months` ( \( \mathrm{out}^t_i \) ), representing total months spent outside prison across all convictions.
 - Errors (if any): `*.errors.jsonl` with `{id, error}` records.
 - Console preview prints the first rows/columns for a quick check.